docknetwork/sdk/tutorials/src/tutorial_public_delegation.md

 ## Accept a Delegated Credential

-The verifier accepts Publicly delegated credentials by merging their claimgraph representation with publically posted delegation information, then reasoning over the result.
+The verifier accepts Publicly delegated credentials by merging the credential's claimgraph representation with publically posted delegation information, then reasoning over the result.
 Once found, the delegation information is also a claimgraph.
-The delegation information is found by [crawling the public attestation supergraph](./concepts_public_attestation.md#Uses).
+The delegation information is found by [crawling the public attestation supergraph](./concepts_public_attestation.md#uses).
 Crawling is potentially slow, so when verification speed is important it should be done early on, like at program startup.
 Delegation information can be re-used across multiple credential verifications.

-As with other public attestations, delegation information is revocable by removing the delegation attestation from the delegators DID doc.
-As such it is possible for delegation information to become out of date when cached.
-Long running validators should devise a mechanism for invalidating out-of-date delegation information, such as re-crawing whenever a change is detected to the DID doc of a delegator.
+As with any Public Attestations, delegation information is revocable by removing the delegation attestation from the delegators DID doc.
+As such it is possible for cached delegation information to become out of date.
+Long running validator processes should devise a mechanism for invalidating out-of-date delegation information, such as re-crawing whenever a change is detected to the DID doc of a delegator (or sub-delegator).
 This tutorial does not cover invalidation of out-of-date delegations.

+The following example shows how a verifier might

 ```js
 import { ANYCLAIM, MAYCLAIM, MAYCLAIM_DEF_1 } from '@docknetwork/sdk/rdf-defs';